-Only recently, [6] integrated the aforementioned cutting algorithm in their surgical simulator.
-Additionally, the approach was extended to multi-resolution grids by [8] and [9].
+Only recently, Bruyns and Montgomery [6] integrated the aforementioned cutting algorithm in their surgical simulator.
+Additionally, the approach was extended to multi-resolution grids by Ganovelli et al. [8,9].

-Figure 1: Allowed subdivisions of tetrahedral faces
+Fig. 1.
+Allowed subdivisions of tetrahedral faces.

-Figure 2: Individual subdivision patterns for each subdivision topology of a tetrahedron
+Fig. 2.
+Individual subdivision patterns for each subdivision topology of a tetrahedron.

-The cutting algorithms described thus far process the individual tetrahedral elements only after they have been completely passed and all intersection positions have been determined.
-As a result, the representation of the intersection surface is not continuous, but contains gaps along the cut tool.
+The cutting algorithms described so far processes the individual tetrahedral elements only after they have been completely passed and all intersection positions have been determined.
+As a result, the representation of the intersection surface is not continuous with respect to time, but contains discontinuities along the trajectory of the cut tool.
 In modeling and visualization applications, the incomplete intersection surface is unacceptable and complicates the precise guidance of the cutting tool.
 In regards to surgery simulation, the intersections are opened too late.
 At this point, a progressive construction of the tetrahedral subdivisions is desirable.
-[11] enhanced the original algorithm described in [4] by such a progressive representation of the tetrahedral intersections in a simple way.
+Mor and Kanade [11] enhanced the original algorithm described in [4] by such a progressive representation of the tetrahedral intersections in a simple way.
 Each intermediate topology of a tetrahedron in the process of being subdivided is represented by the corresponding subdivision topology.
-For example, the sequence of patterns A, B, C in Fig. 2 is applied to model the subdivision depicted in pattern C. After each edge or face intersection, the entire data structure of the subdivision is removed, only to be replaced by the next subdivision pattern.
+For example, the sequence of patterns A, B, and C in Fig. 2 is applied to model the subdivision depicted in pattern C. After each edge or face intersection, the entire data structure of the subdivision is removed, only to be replaced by the next subdivision pattern.
 Due to the large number of removal operations, this procedure is computationally expensive.
 Furthermore, the algorithm presented in [11] does not elaborate on successive incisions into a model.